 Brighten your door by simply repainting it!
-Apply a fresh a new coat of its current color or use a new shade.
-Use a high-quality paint, take time to do it – sand off the old paint, apply a coat of primer and lastly, a fresh coat paint.
+Apply a fresh new coat of its current color or use a new shade.
+Use high-quality paint, and take time to do it – sand off the old paint, apply a coat of primer, and lastly, a fresh coat of paint.
 Make sure to pick a color that will complement the overall style of your home to maintain harmony.

 Varnish Oil, Pint -$27.99

 Feeling a little creative?
 Try different painting techniques.
 If you’re fond of marble, you can marbleize your door.
 On the other hand, if you have a plain wooden door, you can stain it or turn it into a faux-rustic farmhouse door.